architectyou/prompt-tester/README.md

 - 🌡️ Adjustable temperature (0.0-1.0)
 - ⏱️ Inference time measurement
 - 💾 Prompt save and reset functionality
+- 🎈 You can know about the inference time and the result of the prompt with model's thinking process.

 ## 🎮 Demo